Razzokk8/Vanilla_Todo_JS/README.md

 # https://razzokk8.github.io/Vanilla_Todo_JS/

 # Insert in the input field the things to do to create a "todo" list,
-# press enter and record the items in the list,
+# press enter and store the items in the list,
-# then it is possible to navigate with the buttons and select only the "todo" or the incomplete items,
+# then it is possible to navigate with the buttons and select only the "todo" or the incomplete list items,
 # therefore still to be done.